Hilzu/bootstrap-grid/README.md

 Standalone version of Bootstrap 3 grid system.
 See the [test][test.html] file for a demo.

+If you want to use the grid from Bootstrap 4 you should use Bootstrap directly.
+It includes a [standalone version][bs-4-standalone] of its grid system in its downloadable bundle and npm package so go ahead and use that instead of this package.

 ## Why?

 Bootstrap 3 contains a best of breed responsive grid system.
 It's useful without